 The Cannon River watershed represents a transition between the driftless terrain of the southeast Minnesota and the glaciated lands of south-central Minnesota.
-It includes 90 lakes and 107 wetlands of 10 acres or more in size.
+This watershed is located at the intersection of three different ecoregions: North Central Hardwoods, Western Cornbelt Plains, and the Driftless Area.
+It encompasses a diverse landscape that supports productive farms and growing urban centers.
+There are It includes 90 lakes and 107 wetlands of 10 acres or more in size, numerous rivers and streams, and groundwater that is sensitive to pollution.
 More than 70% of the land area is in cultivation.

 What's being done